-Random Wikipedia – Random inputs help trigger innovative thinking, so here’s a quirky approach to try.
+Random inputs help trigger innovative thinking, so here’s a quirky approach to try.
 Take a period of your life, pick a starting point (i.e. an actor or author you enjoyed then), and look it up on Wikipedia.
 Click on a random link in the first Wikipedia entry and keep surfing for semi-random inputs.
-You never know what cool creativity will be inspired via Wikiwaves.
+You never know ho you'll be inspired to amazing creativity.

 Stop Trying So Hard to Be Creative

-Tend to Your Basic Needs – Drink some water.
+Drink water.
 Take a shower.
 Eat your favorite meal.
 Eat something you’ve never eaten before.
 Take care of the basic needs of life and then restart your creative efforts.

-Be Patient – You know what?
+You know what?
 Now might just not be the time you can muster your creativity to respond to the goal at hand.
+Embrace patience.
 Put the project to the side (maybe for an extended period of time), apply your creativity to areas where it is readily flowing, with the faith (you may want to say a creativity prayer) that the spark you need will happen at the right time, even if you don’t know when that is!

 Seek Out New Creative Inspiration

 21. Turn to Fresh Eyes